yaldaafshar/Car-Application/README.md

 # Car Application

 ### Description
-  - This application is designed to help potential users to browse, search and filter among the available cars listed in the application.
+  - This application is designed to give the potential users the ability to browse, search and filter among the available cars listed in the application.

 ### Assumptions
+  - To do the project some assumptions were made as follows
-  - The first assumption is that users prefer to first browse and search for the cars' make and then see the details of the available models of the the chosen manufacturer.
+    - 1. Users prefer to first browse and search for the cars' make and then see the details of the available models of the the chosen manufacturer.
-  - The second assumption is that for filtering based on years, users prefer to see available car models of a specific year instead of a time span.
+    - 2. For filtering based on years, users prefer to see the available car models of a specific year instead of a time span.
+    - 3. For now, there are no specific images for the cars, same image can be used everywhere.

 ### Deployed app on Snack Expo
   - [Car Application](https://snack.expo.dev/@yalda.afshaar/cars)